Find the Right Factory For Your New Custom Product

 • Question #2: Are their listed products made from similar materials using similar equipment?

-1. The company lists many different types of backpacks, briefcases, and tactical bags.
+1. Question #1: The company lists many different types of backpacks, briefcases, and tactical bags.
 So do they pass on the first question?
 The answer is Yes.

-2. But when you look closer at these products, you might notice an extensive variety of options: plastic rolling suitcases, leather briefcases, and fabric backpacks of nylon and canvas.
+2. Question #2: But when you look closer at these products and some of their other products on the right-hand side of the page, you might notice an extensive variety of options: plastic rolling suitcases, leather briefcases, and fabric backpacks of nylon and canvas.
 So do they pass on the second question?
 The answer is No.

 Confirm the factory’s equipment

 It’s pretty uncommon for small to medium-sized factories to be vertically integrated.
-This is somewhat the norm.
-After all, an aluminum factory relies on an outside anodizing supplier in much the same way a garment factory depends on a fabric mill to supply the fabric.
-If the factory you select doesn’t have all of the equipment needed for vertical production, they will have to rely on various other “cooperated factories” to make your product.
-That could slow things down.
+An aluminum factory relies on an outside anodizing supplier in much the same way a garment factory depends on a fabric mill to supply the fabric.
+If the factory you select doesn’t have all of the equipment needed for vertical production, they’ll have to rely on various other “cooperated factories” to help with certain aspects of the process.
+While some of this can’t be avoided, you can choose to vet only well-equipped factories that can get as much of the work done on premises as possible.
+That means asking a lot of questions about their equipment, methodology, and entire production process.
+Finally, don’t neglect to confirm some of these details on your own.
+Use your powers of observation, and do some investigative work.
+Look closely at available photographs to better assess the factory and its capabilities.

 Shortlist a few good factories